techidaily/site-games-able/source/_posts/bridge-devices-pairing-xbox-one-with-a-controller.md

  Since the controllers are almost the same, you aren't missing out on anything major by using the older Xbox One controller with an Xbox Series X|S. The Xbox One controller lacks the dedicated**Share** button on the new controller, but that's not essential for gameplay.
 The only other improvements, aside from USB-C charging, are better grip textures and an improved D-pad.

- See our[guide to using Xbox One controllers on the Xbox Series X|S](https://www.makeuseof.com/how-to-use-xbox-one-controllers-on-your-xbox-series-x/) for more info.
+ See our [guide to using Xbox One controllers on the Xbox Series X|S](https://www.makeuseof.com/how-to-use-xbox-one-controllers-on-your-xbox-series-x/) for more info.

 ## Can't Connect Your Xbox One Controller?